-- 17.1 Employees may request a leave of absence, without pay, in accordance with the City Leave of Absence Procedure(s), in writing to their respective department heads, upon either the exhaustion of their accumulated paid leave, or when receiving long term disability insurance benefits. - 17.2 These requests may be approved as follows: - 17.2.1 By the department head for a time not exceeding twenty-four (24) working hours.
-If denied, the department shall specify the reasons for the denial to the employee. - 17.2.2 By the City Manager's Office for any time exceeding twenty-four (24) working hours. - 17.2.3 As required by state or federal law. - 17.3 If the continuous period of absence is confined within one (1) calendar month and is less than the full calendar month, insurance benefits shall be continued by the CITY.
-In all other instances, the employee shall make arrangements to prepay the appropriate monthly premiums, if insurance benefit coverage is to continue.
+- 17.1 Employees may request a leave of absence, without pay, in accordance with the City Leave of Absence Procedure(s), in writing to their respective department heads, upon either the exhaustion of their accumulated paid leave, or when receiving long term disability insurance benefits. - 17.2 These requests may be approved as follows: - 17.2.1 By the department head for a time not exceeding three (3) working days.
+If denied, the department shall specify the reasons for the denial to the employee. - 17.2.2 By the City Manager's Office for any time exceeding three (3) working days. - 17.2.3 As required by state or federal law. - 17.3 If the continuous period of absence is confined within one (1) calendar month and is less than the full calendar month, insurance benefits shall be continued by the CITY.
+In all other instances, the employee shall make arrangements to prepay the appropriate monthly premiums, if insurance benefit coverage is to continue. - 17.4 Eligible employees who are volunteer firefighters, reserve peace officers or emergency rescue personnel may request a leave of absence, without pay emergency rescue personnel so that such employees may respond to a call to emergency duty.
+Additionally, unpaid leave, up to 14 days per calendar year, to such employees so that they may engage in scheduled fire, law enforcement or emergency rescue training.